portfolio-performance/portfolio-help/docs/en/reference/view/reports/performance/index.md

 - *Taxonomies*: Pie chart illustrating the proportional distribution of the taxonomy categories.

+- *Taxonomies: TARGET Value: displays two pie charts with the actual and target allocation per category of the selected taxonomy.

+- *Actual vs Target Allocation*: Displays a bar chart with the actual and target allocation per category.
+Left-clicking the chart displays a tooltip showing the deviation (delta).
+-
 ### Performance widgets

 The first three widgets are single line text; representing the common performance indicators.